 If you've completed previous treatment and have a good understanding of self already, the full programme may not be required.
 But if you don't have supports in place, the detox-only option may not be enough.

 Clinics have to pass muster with regulators re the basics of detox and rehab, but how supportive is their team?
 What is the staff:client numbers ratio?
 What happens if you struggle in future?
-Researching the most appropriate option for you personally, can yield big long term results in your sobriety, later.
+Just a few minutes work here, can pay off down the line.

 Like many things in life, the quality of your experience in a rehab clinic can come down to the breadth and depth of experience of the staff you're working with.